-ART 130 2-D Design
+ART 130 Foundations of 2-D Design

 The study of fundamental concepts and principles of visual organization on a two-dimensional plane through the examination of the capacity of basic visual elements to interact and create a coherent design.
-Four hours of lecture/studio and 2.5 hours of studio/lab Meets General Education Distribution Area IV.A.
+ART 130 is a required first year course for the Art major.
+Four hours of lecture/studio and two hours of studio/lab Meets General Education Distribution Area IV.A.